-Biocraft pairs biopolymer gels and digital processing to produce fully custom material designed to supplement petroleum-based plastics with carbon capturing, plant-based alternatives.
+Biocraft pairs biopolymer gels and digital processing to produce fully custom material designed to supplement petroleum-based plastics with carbon-capturing, plant-based alternatives.

 The lifecycle of Biocraft’s carbon adsorbing material is designed to mimic the natural carbon cycle of our planet.
-Once saturated, the material can be disposed of safely in a garden, composting bin, or other organic disposal site where it degrades naturally, returning captured carbon to the Earth, improving soil quality and promoting growth.
+Once saturated, the material can be disposed of safely in a garden, composting bin, or another organic disposal site where it degrades naturally, returning captured carbon to the Earth, improving soil quality and promoting growth.
 This process occurs naturally, without the excess energy or resources required to dispose of synthetics and commercial bioplastics.

 Two case studies, Carbon Stool and Bio Tiles demonstrate the aesthetic and performative versatility of Biocraft’s material and bio-digital approach.

-Carbon stool is a lightweight, durable, and fully carbon-capturing piece of furniture.
+Carbon stool is a lightweight, durable and fully carbon-capturing piece of furniture.
 It consists of two components fabricated from three Biocraft material types: A load-bearing body made with a pulp aggregate core and a bespoke foam seat cushion, both laminated with a clay-pigment biopolymer coating.
 To be fully customised, the seat cushion was 3D printed using designs driven by an artificial intelligence neural net.
 This AI was trained on textures in nature with high surface area, which was then utilised to generate new patterns guided by seat pressure maps.
-The result is a 3D printed Biocraft foam seat design that balances comfortability with high surface area for optimal carbon capture.
+The result is a 3D-printed Biocraft foam seat design that balances comfortability with high surface area for optimal carbon capture.

 Biocraft’s purpose is to bring our built environment in sync with the natural one by presenting a material which participates in the planet’s natural cycles rather than opposing them.
 In doing so, Biocraft anticipates a future where products are designed using technology and nature in order to benefit our planet as much as ourselves.

-Biocraft utilises plant-based biopolymer that is paired with digital processes and formulated for non-standard 3D printing.
+Biocraft utilises a plant-based biopolymer that is paired with digital processes and formulated for non-standard 3D printing.
 The biopolymer material can be digitally simulated in the computer and 3D printed in complex forms with high precision.
 This technique is used to embed structural character into the 3D printed material through cross-sectional patterning and multi-materiality, increasing the filtration capacity of end products by printing them with custom surface textures.

 Information submitted by the maker and edited by the Future Materials Bank.

-Carbon-sequestering biopolymer gel.
+Carbon-sequestering biopolymer gel